 At the heart of the BBRTC Theatre Lab is the principle that the process of creation is as valuable, if not more so, than the final production.
 Participants are immersed in a comprehensive, student-led production process that includes acting, stage-managing, playwriting, directing, and production design.
 Through consensus-based decision-making and collaboration, students learn the importance of collective storytelling.

-PAST THEATRE LAB PRODUCTIONS
+PAST THEATRE LAB EXPERIENCES

-Summer 2024 - “Threads on 4th”
+Summer 2024

 Facilitated by David H. Parker & Theo Edwards-Butler

-Directed by Devin Ty Franklin
+Directed by Devin Tyrique Franklin

-In its third year now in Jefferson County Schools - BBRTC facilitated a student-led development process of a new work culminating in a final performance that was devised and delivered by student crew and creative.
-This hybrid virtual/in-person process happened in 3-phases: Development, Devising, and Production.

 The Winter 2024 Theatre Lab was held October 2023 - February 2024 at the Jefferson County Academy of Theater and Dance, also known as JCATD, a Jefferson County theatre department.
+In its third year now in Jefferson County Schools, BBRTC facilitated a student-led development process of a new work culminating in a final performance that was devised and delivered by student crew and creative.
+This hybrid virtual/in-person process happened in 3 phases: Development, Devising, and Production.

 It is an audition based program open to all.
 At JCATD, they not only offer insight and opportunities for students to perform, they also allow students to choreograph, stage manage, build sets, work with the sound team on microphones, and even learn how to work lights for a show.
 JCATD is one of the oldest Thespian Troupes (Troupe 398) in the state of Alabama.
 For more information how you can be apart of JCATD, visit their website.

 Facilitated by JCATD Alumni Carlton V. Bell II & Symira Dixon, Aija Penix, and Jada Cato

-Summer 2023 - “Afro Tales”
+Summer 2023

-In 2023, BBRTC facilitated its second summer theatre lab through a residency with Sipp Culture, in Utica, MS with support from the Alabama Folklife Association.
-This captivating devised theatre piece for young audiences reimagined timeless fables from across the African diaspora, breathing vibrant new life into the age-old art of storytelling.
-Drawing deeply from the rich reservoir of folklore that has been lovingly passed down through generations, "Afro Tales" was a living tribute to the enduring legacy of our ancestors.
+This captivating devised theatre piece for young audiences reimagines timeless fables from across the African diaspora, drawing deeply from the rich reservoir of folklore that has been lovingly passed down through generations.
+"Afro Tales" is a living tribute to the enduring legacy of our ancestors.

 Summer 2022